yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 We will hold regular bi-weekly group meetings to foster collaboration and knowledge sharing.
 Attendance is mandatory unless you are absent due to travel.
 Meeting formats will vary.
 You will present your research to the group once per semester.
 Primarily, group meetings will focus on discussing high-impact journal papers or other research articles with significant findings.
 Papers introducing new theoretical frameworks or providing overviews are less suitable for in-depth discussion.

 Discussion leadership will rotate among group members.
 If you are in charge of leading the discussion, prepare a brief (2-3 minute) introduction summarizing the paper.
 Encourage active participation by highlighting key points, weak points, and potential research directions.
 All group members should carefully read the selected paper before the meeting.

+## Expectations to PI
+You can and should expect the following from me. **If you find me deviating from these, please let me know.**
+- Provide a pleasant, supportive, and cutting-edge research environment.
+- Offer scientific guidance to help you produce important, rigorous, and creative research outcomes.
+- Offer scientific and professional guidance that furthers your progress toward your professional goals, including career advice and, when the time comes, feedback on job application materials.
+- Always strive to take the initiative and set a positive example.
+- Treat all group members equally.
+- Respect your time.
+- Give credit to your work, especially in public presentations.
+- Avoid being the bottleneck in manuscript submission and provide extensive feedback on drafts of manuscripts, posters, and conference talks.
+- Serve as a lifelong mentor, to the extent that you choose to engage me in that role.